-3:30: The Texas troops parade for battle, with the cavalry (Col. Lamar) on the right, the regulars (Col. Millard) next, followed by the artillery (Col. Hockley), the First regiment of volunteers (Col Burleson) on the left flanked by the second regiment of volunteers (Col. Sherman) on the far left.
+3:30: The Texas troops parade for battle, with the cavalry (Col. Lamar) on the right, the regulars (Col. Millard) next, followed by the artillery (Col. Hockley), the First Regiment of volunteers (Col. Burleson) on the left flanked by the Second Regiment of volunteers (Col. Sherman) on the far left.
 The Texas army marches toward the Mexican camp, where many of the troops are sleeping.

 4:00 to 4:30: The opening shots.
 Sherman's men engage with the Mexican troops first, then the other regiments reach and pass the barricades.
 Cannon on both sides play a role, but then the Mexican cannon is taken by the Texians.
 In about eighteen minutes, the Mexican camp is overrun and the soldiers flee.
 Many are hindered by swamps near Peggy's Lake and are killed.
 Mexican cavalry and officers attempt to flee back across Vince's Bayou; most are unable to cross and are captured or killed.
-The slaughter continued for two more hours; 630 Mexican troops are killed, more than 700 captured.
-Eight Texians are killed.
+The slaughter continued for two more hours; 630 Mexican troops are killed, more than 600 captured.
+Six Texians are killed, and six die from wounds in the following months.